Deportivo Anlesjeroka

 Deportivo Anlesjeroka is a Mexican football club that plays in the Tercera División de México.
-The club is based in Tehuacan, Puebla and was founded as Chivas Anlesjeroka in 2006.
+The club is based in Tehuacán, Puebla, and was founded as Chivas Anlesjeroka in 2006.

 History

-The club was founded in 2006 in Tehuacan, Puebla, been part of C.D.
+The club was founded in 2006 in Tehuacán, Puebla, been part of C.D.
 Guadalajara inferior youth system.
 In 2007-2008 the club won back to back Torneo de Apertura 2008 en la segunda fuerza which is a regional tournament in Tehuacan, Puebla.
 The club recently plays in group 3 of the Tercera División de México.